-- We are committed to objective, transparent and merit-based recruitment, and selection processes to attract more diverse candidates and improve candidate experience. - TUS Recruitment, Selection & Appointment Policy was approved by Governing Body in May 2023.
-This policy was developed following review of existing recruitment practices and examining best practice. - TUS Management is currently undertaking training on revised recruitment procedures, including training on interview questioning and unconscious bias. - All interview boards will be briefed on policies and practices related to inclusivity and equal opportunities.
-Each board will be inducted by a member of Human Resources Office on the day regarding correct procedure and conduct. - Each interview board must have fair representation of gender. - Our job descriptions and job advertisements are gender neutral we use gender decoder software to analyse them.

-- Employees are paid according to an Incremental salary scale, as set out by the Department of Further and Higher Education, Research, Innovation and Science (DFHERIS). - All job advertisements have a comprehensive Equal Opportunities Statement. - Newly recruited members of staff participate in an intensive induction programme delivered by HR Office.
-This induction programme is currently delivered at start of academic year, and in recognition of continued support requested by new staff members, the programme will be extended beyond initial week.
+- TUS is committed to objective, transparent and merit-based recruitment, and selection processes to attract more diverse candidates and improve candidate experience. - TUS Recruitment, Selection & Appointment Policy was approved by Governing Body in May 2023.
+This policy was developed following review of existing recruitment practices and examining best practice. - TUS Management has undertaken training on revised recruitment procedures, including training on interview questioning and unconscious bias. - All interview boards are briefed on policies and practices related to inclusivity and equal opportunities.
+Each board is inducted by a member of Human Resources Office on the day regarding correct procedure and conduct. - Each interview board must have fair representation of gender. - Job descriptions and job advertisements are gender neutral TUS uses gender decoder software to analyse them. - Employees are paid according to an Incremental salary scale, as set out by the Department of Further and Higher Education, Research, Innovation and Science (DFHERIS). - All job advertisements have a comprehensive Equal Opportunities Statement. - Newly recruited members of staff participate in an intensive induction programme delivered by HR Office.